anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The best thing about the future is that it only comes one day at a time.
+Quote: The world is a book, and those who do not travel read only a page.

-By: Abraham Lincoln
+By: Augustine of Hippo